capullo-tech/RadioCapullo/README.md

 Contributions are welcome!
 Please fork the repository, make your changes, and submit a pull request.

+Clone this repo with `git clone --recurse-submodules` or do `git submodule update --init --recursive` immediately after cloning to initialize all submodules

 ## Disclaimers
 ### Fair use of Spotify